 Complex Behaviors Issues - Considered a specialty, the evaluation will allow us to asses all impacts on your dog's behavior and arrive at a plan to both confirm and work through difficult-to-identify issues.
 If you dog is struggling, has had multiple previous trainers, or seems to be troubled by most things in their environment, this process will allow us to unravel the issues.

-This is a private, in home consultation to collect a behavior history, observe your dog in its environment, and in depth discussion of the issues, prognosis, and how best to move forward.
-This includes a written summary of the assessment and a complete individualized behavior plan for your dog.
-This session is up to 2 hours.
+This is an evaluative consultation to collect a behavior history and an in depth discussion of the issues, prognosis, and how best to move forward.
+This includes a Zoom recording if virtual, a written summary and next steps for you and your dog.
+This average length for this session is 90 about minutes.
 Additional handouts will be provided.
-Cost: $375.

 Follow-up Work Sessions

 After the initial consult is complete, the work sessions can begin.
-Session rates range for work sessions focused on behavior modification cases, including but not limited to fear, aggression, resource guarding, reactivity, separation anxiety, and other emotion-based behaviors.
-Cost for work session: $150. per hour
+Number of sessions range for work focused on behavior modification cases, including but not limited to fear, aggression, resource guarding, reactivity, separation anxiety, and other behaviors with negative emotional reactions.